flightphp/core/README.md

 ## Layouts

 It is common for websites to have a single layout template file with interchanging content.
-To render content for a layout you need to pass in a variable name to the `render` method.
+To render content to be used in a layout, you can pass in an optional parameter to the `render` method.

     Flight::render('header', array('heading' => 'Hello'), 'header_content');
     Flight::render('body', array('message' => 'World'), 'body_content');

 Your view will then have saved variables called `header_content` and `body_content`.
 You can then render your layout by doing:

-    Flight::render('layout', array('title' => 'Home'));
+    Flight::render('layout', array('title' => 'Home Page'));

 If the template files looks like this: